 We will also compute a two-tailed binomial test on participant answers in the symbol trial in the object-first trial.
 We predict that participants will show a significant preference to walk through the unmodified door.

+Finally, as a conceptual replication of our original study (see pre-registration XXX), we will pool participant choices on the object trial across both conditions, and compute binomial test.
+We predict that participants will show a significant preference to walk through the unmodified door.

 To supplement these analyses, we will also compute 95% bootstrapped confidence intervals for (1) the percentage endorsement of the unmodified door in both trials as a function of the trial order and (2) percentage endorsement of the unmodified door in both trials as a function of each object type.
 These confidence intervals will not constitute hypothesis tests and are meant to only help readers in interpreting the data.